*Brand new revised eLearning content for 2021*

 This course, designed to suit landlords, managers and letting/managing agents, covers the principles of this detailed and antiquated subject, giving you a broad level of knowledge to confidently consider investment or management of someone else's investment.
 The course will also give an overview of setting up tenancies for HMO and explores the entire process involved from completing relevant checks to gaining possession for HMO properties.

 As a requirement for NRLA accreditation, the course will also include an optional assessment which underpins the learning.
-Upon successfully passing the assessment you will qualify for 5 core CPD points.
+The assessment comprises of 24 multiple choice questions delivered via our eLearning platform.
+The time limit is 30 minutes and the pass mark is 75%. eClassroom delegates will be emailed log in details for the assessment on the day of the course and will have 30 days to complete it. eLearning delegates have until the course licence runs out to complete the assessment.
+Upon successfully passing the assessment you will qualify for 5 core CPD points which will be automatically recorded in your accreditation record.
 The successful completion of the assessment may be required for various licensing schemes.
 Please consult your local authority for clarification.

 NRLA Accreditation recognises landlords who have agreed to maintain professional standards in the management and maintenance of their rented property and deal fairly and professionally with their tenants.
 Accredited members demonstrate their knowledge and understanding of their responsibilities and obligations and strive to maintain, increase and improve their knowledge of the market through training and development.
 CPD points are awarded for all activities which improve those attributes and are a requisite of membership of the NRLA Accreditation Scheme.